 We just want to go on record as having said that a costly racket is not necessarily a good racket.
-However, we also can’t dispute that fact that a lot of these cheap rackets are low quality rackets designed mostly for recreational use or kids, and not meant for adults.
+However, we also can’t dispute the fact that a lot of these cheap rackets are low-quality rackets designed mostly for recreational use or kids, and not meant for adults.

 To Summarize the Above…